info340b-a18/exercise-05-starter/problem-a/README.md

 # Problem A

-In this exercise, you'll practice with fundamental JavaScript variables and syntax.
+In this exercise, you'll practice with with JavaScript functions, control structures, objects, and basic searching (a la [here](https://infx511.github.io/searching.html)).
+This problem will also exercise your algorithm design skills!

 To complete the exercise, edit the included **`js/index.js`** file to add in the code described in the comments.